zkoevaari/rust-joe-syntax/README.md

     leave out anything that is in the Prelude...)
 - Traits are not highlighted inside the actual `derive` attribute
 - Comment nesting is 4 levels deep maximum
-- Non-ASCII characters are not matched specifically, so they may not be highlighted correctly (generally they should be okay in char/string literals or comments, and in identifier positions there are restrictions related to `extern` anyway)
+- **(`ne*` only)** Non-ASCII characters are not matched specifically, so they may not be highlighted correctly (generally they should be okay in char/string literals or comments, and in identifier positions there are restrictions related to `extern` anyway)

 Please provide convincing reasons why we should improve on these topics.

-## TODO ##

-- Improve on non-ASCII support using `\c`, `\s` etc. character classes